-Lukas Vermeer's manual sample ratio mismatch (SRM) cheker
+Lukas Vermeer's manual sample ratio mismatch (SRM) checker

 Screenshot of Lukas Vermeer's manual SRM checker.